mfkiwl/SDR-R/sw-src/README.md

 __Interacting with SDR-R via USB__

-The SDR-R is implemented on the Digilent cmod-a7 FPGA developmental board.
-Serial communication is accomplished over the onboard FTDI USB-UART bridge.
-If your platform is anything but Linux, you will need to manually download and install the FTDI VCP driver [available here](https://www.ftdichip.com/Drivers/VCP.htm)
+The SDR-R is implemented on the Digilent cmod-a7 FPGA dev. board.
+Communication with host computer is accomplished via an FTDI FIFO interface, specifically the FT232H in FT245 Synchronous FIFO mode.
+ This project particularly uses the UM232H-B, however similar results could easily be had by using any sort of FT232H based solution.
+The FT2232H would also be a viable alternative.

+ Note that interacting with the SDR-R from the host computer will involve utilizing the open-source libftdi libraries.
+Installation instructions may be provided in the future.